rkshiyaniya/Real-Time-Face-Mask-Detector/README.md

 * The dataset used can be downloaded here - [Click to Download](https://drive.google.com/drive/folders/1XDte2DL2Mf_hw4NsmGst7QtYoU7sMBVG?usp=sharing)
 * Caffe-based Face Detector because it's more accurate and fast
+* Trained model on base of mobilenet_v2 model with pre-trained weights of 'imagenet'

 # About Project